-The principal listing of Westpac's ordinary shares is on the ASX, trading under the code WBC.
-Westpac also has hybrid securities, preference shares, capital notes, senior notes and subordinated notes listed on the ASX.
+The principal listing of Westpac ordinary shares is on the ASX, trading under the code WBC.
+Westpac also has hybrid securities, capital notes, senior notes and subordinated notes listed on the ASX.

 Westpac complies with the ASX Corporate Governance Principles and Recommendations (third edition) ("ASXCGC Recommendations") published by the ASX Limited's Corporate Governance Council ("ASXCGC").
-Westpac must also comply with the Corporations Act 2001 and as an ADI Westpac must also comply with governance requirements prescribed by APRA under Prudential Standard CPS 510 (Governance).
+Westpac must also comply with the Corporations Act 2001, The Banking Act, including Part IIAA - The Banking Executive Accountability Regime amongst other laws, and as an ADI, with governance requirements prescribed by APRA under Prudential Standard CPS 510 (Governance).